Robust short-term memory without synaptic learning: Results

-(assuming that the mean activity of the network is $m\simeq0$).
-That is, the temperature at which the modules are no longer able to retain their individual activity is in general lower than that at which the the solution $m=0$ for the whole network becomes stable.
+Just as some degree of structural (quenched) noise, given by $\lambda$, can improve performance by increasing sensitivity, so too the dynamical (annealed) noise set by $T$ can have a similar effect.
+This apparent stochastic resonance is analysed in Analysis: The effect of noise.

-\section{Energy and topology}
+\subsection{Energy and topology}

-Each pair of nodes contributes a configurational energy $e_{ij}=-\omega\frac{1}{2} (\hat{a}_{ij}+\hat{a}_{ji})s_{i}s_{j}$; that is, if there is an edge from $i$ to $j$ and they have opposite activities, the energy is increased in $\frac{1}{2}\omega$, whereas it is decreased by the same amount if their activities are the same.
+Each pair of neurons contributes a configurational energy $e_{ij}=-\frac{1}{2}\omega (\hat{a}_{ij}+\hat{a}_{ji})s_{i}s_{j}$ \cite{Amit}; that is, if there is an edge from $i$ to $j$ and they have opposite activities, the energy is increased in $\frac{1}{2}\omega$, whereas it is decreased by the same amount if their activities are equal.
 Given a configuration, we can obtain its associated energy by summing over all pairs.
-We shall be interested in configurations with $x$ neurons that have $s=+1$ (and $N-x$ with $s=-1$), chosen in such a way that one module at most, say $\mu$, has neurons in both states simultaneously.
+To study how the system relaxes from the metastable states (i.e., how it ``forgets'' the information stored) we shall be interested in configurations with $x$ neurons that have $s=+1$ (and $N-x$ neurons with $s=-1$), chosen in such a way that one module at most, say $\mu$, has neurons in both states simultaneously.
 Therefore, $x=n\rho+z$, where $\rho$ is the number of modules with all their neurons in the positive state and $z$ is the number of neurons with positive sign in module $\mu$.
 We can write $m=(2x-1)/N$ and $m_{\mu}=(2z-1)/n$.
-The total configurational energy of the system will be $E=\sum_{ij}e_{ij}=\frac{1}{2}\omega(L_{\uparrow\downarrow}-\langle k\rangle N)$, where $L_{\uparrow\downarrow}$ is the number of edges linking nodes with opposite activities.
-By simply counting over edges, we can obtain the expected value of $L_{\uparrow\downarrow}$ (which amounts to a mean-field approximation because we are substituting the number of edges between two neurons for its expected value), yielding:
+The total configurational energy of the system will be

+where $L_{\uparrow\downarrow}$ is the number of edges linking nodes with opposite activities.
+By simply counting over expected numbers of edges, we can obtain the expected value of $L_{\uparrow\downarrow}$ (which amounts to a mean-field approximation), yielding:

-Fig. \ref{fig_energy} shows the mean-field configurational energy curves for various values of the modularity on a small modular network.
+Figure \ref{fig_energy} shows the mean-field configurational energy curves for various values of the modularity on a small modular network.
 The local minima (metastable states) are the configurations used to store patterns.
 It should be noted that the mapping $x\rightarrow m$ is highly degenerate: there are $C_{mM}^{M}$ patterns with mean activity $m$ that all have the same energy.

-\section{Forgetting avalanches}
+\subsection{Forgetting avalanches}